MarvinNL046/sensebycbd/docs/admin-auth-security-fix.md

     // Try to get the user from the server-side session const { user } = await getServerUser(context);

-    // If no user is found in server-side session, fall back to client-side if (!user) {
+    // If no user is found in server-side session, redirect to login if (!user) {
       return {
-        props: {
+        redirect: {
-          serverSideAuthFailed: true,
+          destination: `/login?redirect=${encodeURIComponent(context.resolvedUrl)}`,
+          permanent: false,
         },
       };
     }